facebookarchive/caffe2/_docs/getting-started/windows.md

   * tornado (already installed)

 #### Not found for Windows with conda - not the end of the world, but if you want these you'll probably have to build them from source.

-automake (not found)
+  * automake
-open-mpi
+  * open-mpi
-python-nvd3
+  * python-nvd3
-rocksdb
+  * rocksdb

 The pip route if you want to try that instead.
-Note that there's no a 1:1 on these options between pip and conda.
+Note that there's no a 1:1 on these options between pip and conda:

 ```
 python -m pip install flask graphviz hypothesis jupyter matplotlib pydot python-nvd3 pyyaml scikit-image scipy setuptools tornado